sol-sk/GIT_Obsidian/W2024/W2024T2/PHIL 470/PHIL 470.md

 - Dream state is handling waking experiences at a more fine-grained level, refined, subtler
 - The intensity of light, "hyperreal" quality of dreams, brightness of dreams: it is our light of consciousness, the inner light; a necessary/preconditn to *all* experience, incl. consc.

-##### King Janaka
+**King Janaka**
 Offering 1000 cows
 Pressing Yaj.

-- Stream/flow between waking and sleeping - "fish going back and forth"
+- Stream/flow between waking and sleeping - "fish going back and forth," eagle perching
 - Affinity btw. dreaming and memory
 	- See later: "stream of consc." from psych/phil William James, 19th c. & Freud, modernist literature
 		- Upan. is first place this idea is seen in world literature
 - Made explicit by **Shankara** in *780 CE*–1000 years later–that there is not a distinction between waking/dreaming states; interpenetration, fractal.
 	- Lucid dreaming, daydreaming, any kind of thought that isn't regarding the here and now is the mind considering its own material

--
+**Waking, dreaming, and third state:** *Dreamless sleep, deep sleep*
+- When the eagle stops flying and perches